pedramyazdipoor/Improved-Differential-Evolution-Algorithm/README.md

 Finally, the proposed algorithm is evaluated by 12 benchmark functions with low-dimension and high-dimension. \
-The experiment results indicate that the proposed NBOLDE has a faster convergence speed, higher convergence accuracy, and better optimization capabilities in solving high-dimensional complex functions.
+The experiment results indicate that the proposed NBOLDE has a faster convergence speed, higher convergence accuracy, and better optimization capabilities in solving high-dimensional uni-modal and multi-modal functions.